fskelly/flkelly-cloudblog/content/post/2022/using-arg-tolock-resources/index.md

 Results can be seen below.
 Our Locks are now in place.
 Since my account is an **owner**, I can delete the lock(s), *non-owner(s)* would **NOT** be able to delete locks.

 {{< figure src="/images/blogImages/2022/using-arg-tolock-resources/resulting-locks.jpg" alt="resulting locks in azure" >}}

+This code and concept can be easily updated or modified to meet different your specific requirements.